 - What does the guidance for clinically extremely vulnerable people say?

 Scotland follows a regional system of protection levels (0-4).
 Each level has a different set of rules on what you can and cannot do, and everyone should follow the general rules for their area's level - including those on the patient shielding list.

-There is also extra advice for people on the patient shielding list for each level, which you can choose to follow.
+There is also extra advice for people in the highest risk group (which used to be known as the 'shielding list') for protection levels 0-4, which you can choose to follow.

-If you're on the patient shielding list, you can also find extra advice in the booklet 'Balancing the risks of daily activities during coronavirus', which offers tips on staying safe.
+If you're at highest risk, you can also find extra advice in the booklet 'Balancing the risks of daily activities during coronavirus', which offers tips on staying safe.
 You can find the booklet on gov.scot.

 - I've been diagnosed with ovarian cancer since March 2020 - will I still be included on the shielded patients list?

 Yes.
 The national list of people who are considered clinically extremely vulnerable is updated weekly.
 So even if you were not included in the shielding list in the first lockdown, you will be included in this lockdown.